Radcliffe Telescope: Design and construction

 The Radcliffe Telescope in Pretoria, shortly after its construction.

 Knox-Shaw approached the company Grubb Parsons to design and construct the telescope.
 Grubb Parsons proposed building a copy of the 74 in telescope they had produced for David Dunlap Observatory in Canada, which was then under construction (it would be completed in 1935).
 They argued that reusing the design would save time, avoid duplication of effort, and reduce costs.
 It would still allow the Radcliffe Telescope to be the largest telescope in the Southern hemisphere, so this proposal was accepted.
+The contract for Grubb Parsons to construct the telescope was signed in 1935.

 Two major changes to the design were nevertheless required.
 Firstly, the concrete pier on which the telescope sits had to be modified to account for the different latitude of the site.
 Secondly, a completely different telescope dome was selected, composed of a cylindrical turret with a diameter of 61 ft (the Dunlap telescope had a hemispherical dome).

 Despite the intention of a reused design being quicker to build, several delays arose in construction.
 The major parts of the telescope were shipped to South Africa in 1938, where they began to be erected in Pretoria.
 The main outstanding item was the polishing and installation of the primary mirror, which was still at the Grubb Parsons factory in Newcastle-upon-Tyne.
 A small temporary mirror was installed in Pretoria, to allow the rest of the assembly to be tested.
 The outbreak of the Second World War in 1939 forced all work on the mirror to be halted.
 Grubb Parsons was required to shift its work to military purposes (they were already the main manufacturer of British submarine periscopes), and the industrial areas of Newcastle were now a target for strategic bombing.
 To protect the mirror from potential bomb damage, it was buried near the factory for several years.
 Work on the mirror did not resume until after the war ended in 1945.
 It was finally installed in Pretoria and first light was achieved in 1948, over a decade after construction began.